 Access the full National Defense Authorization Act (NDAA) for Fiscal Year 2026 here.

-Search for sections 220 and 880 to get the full detail on the most significant AM-related developments.
+Search for sections 849 to get the full details on the most significant AM-related developments.